Is the MSM right for my company?

 - The Central Bank of Ireland (or equivalent home regulator) approves the prospectus

-- Submit formal application for listing and admission to the MSM to the ISE
+- Submit formal application for listing and admission to the MSM to us

 - Finalise share pricing and allocation of shares

-- ISE admits shares to listing and trading on the MSM
+- Shares admitted to listing and trading on the MSM

 Role of advisors